 It also has several useful options to create or edit graphs, such as tabular node layouts, hyperlinks, color, fonts, line styles, custom shapes, etc.

 Best for: Exploratory and confirmatory analysis and visualization of large network data

 With NetMiner, you can explore complex network data visually and interactively.
 It allows you to analyze up to 5000 nodes and detect hidden patterns and structures of the network.

-NetMiner has a few extensions that extend its functionality and helps you expand your research.
+NetMiner has a few extensions that enhance its functionality and help you expand your research.
 NetMiner SNS Data Collector, for example, gathers data from YouTube, Twitter, Facebook, and Instagram for public opinion analysis.
 Biblio Data Collector makes it easy to deal with complex and time-consuming tedious tasks.